103rd Military Police Platoon

 The 103rd Military Police (MP) Platoon was originally not part of the 103rd Infantry Division when it was formed in 1921.
 The 103rd Military Police Platoon was added to the 103rd Infantry Division when the division was activated from its Reserve status in 1942.

-The Unit Journal for the 103rd Military Police Platoon is available in the document section.
+The Unit Journal for the 103rd Military Police Platoon is available here.

-The Morning Reports for the 103rd Military Police Platoon are available in the document section.
+The Morning Reports for the 103rd Military Police Platoon are available here.

 Photo Credit: Pfc.
 George N. Mallinder, SC 201592-S- Third U.S. Army M.P.
 William Aylward of the 90th Infantry Division, directs traffic at a crossroad in Lunebach, Germany.
 3 March, 1945.
 U.S. Army Signal Corps Archive via Flickr.